hygeos/eoread/README.md

 ## Processing

-Use xr.map_blocks to apply a function to each block of a Dataset or DataArray.
+Use xr.apply_ufunc to apply a universal function (in the numpy sense) to each block of a Dataset or DataArray.

 ## Output products